 It has become the man-bun of watch styles; many wanted this look, but once every Tom, Dick and Harry started donning a man-bun the trend died.
-I don’t believe the watch died due to an augmentation in popularity rather I hypothesised that it died due to the number of start-ups that have flooded the market with this style of watch.
-Yet why not, from a business perspective, the watch style is simple to design, cheap to manufacture, aesthetically palatable and already popular – easy money, all one had to do was create an Instagram account, accumulate followers, take a few pictures and bang, you’ve got profit (well, not really but you get the drift).
+I don’t believe the watch died due to an augmentation in popularity, rather I hypothesised that it died due to the number of start-ups that have flooded the market with this style of watch.
+Why not?
+From a business perspective, the minimal watch style is simple to design, cheap to manufacture, aesthetically palatable and already popular – easy money, all one had to do was create an Instagram account, gift cheap product, share user/influencer-generated content, accumulate followers and bang, you’ve got profit (well, not really but you get the drift).
 I need to emphasise the role of social media in this as well, namely Instagram as this is the primary form of advertising for the startup watch companies.
 Ironically, go back a few years, and advertising on Instagram or social media platforms would have seemed like a ludicrous idea as it broke the traditional forms of advertising.
 Anyone could do it, broad global reach and most appealingly, it was free.
-Today virtually every company has a social media account, some going as far as dedicating employees solely to it.
+Today virtually every company has a social media account, with many going as far as dedicating employees solely to it.

 Pioneering this vehicle of advertising was Filip Tysander, a Swedish gentleman, whose inability to purchase a Rolex inspired him to invent a minimal watch company of his own.
 Tysander opted for a business plan, which placed Instagram at the forefront.
 Secondly, he departed from the watch trend of the time, which was chunky, crammed and digital to embracing the style that is the motif of this article: clean and simple.
 Moreover, the watch was relatively cheap, retailing for approximately $350 AUD.
-This combination made it not only a desirable on the global market, but it was a desire that could be achieved by many.
+This combination made it not only desirable on the global market but a desire that could be achieved by many.